The Witcher 3: Wild Hunt VR

 The Witcher 3: Wild Hunt in VR: A Legendary World, Limited by the Hardware of Its Time

 Stepping into the Continent in VR is both exactly what you imagine and nothing like you hoped.
 The Witcher 3: Wild Hunt is widely regarded as one of the finest role-playing games ever crafted—an expansive fantasy epic with rich storytelling, morally complex choices, and a world that rewards exploration.
-In VR, courtesy of Luke Ross’s R.E.A.L. injection driver, that world becomes stereoscopic and head-tracked.
+In VR, courtesy of VorpX’s injection driver, that world becomes stereoscopic and head-tracked.
 But VR is not a magic spell that transforms flat games into native experiences, and The Witcher 3’s VR implementation is a reminder that technical execution and design intent matter enormously.

-What This VR Route Actually Is
+What This VR Option Actually Is

 What you get: